ameroueh/oaz/README.rst

 ++++++++++++++

-Although OAZ can be used as a C++ library, a Python package with Python bindings to the C++ code as code facilitate running self-play and training is provided.
+Although OAZ can be used as a C++ library, a Python package with Python bindings to the C++ code as well as code facilitating running self-play and training is provided.
 To build and install it, run:

 .. code-block:: bash